 After a successful management career in the medical electronics industry, Keith moved to academia.
 He now conducts leading-edge research on innovation strategy, and product and market development.
 Keith focuses on developing practical but proven methods for breakthrough innovation.
 He has published widely, including three books.
 Keith is currently researching business model innovation and advising leading companies.

 Keith is Professor of Innovation at Stockholm School of Economics and Emeritus Professor at Cranfield School of Management.
 He holds a BSc in physics, an MSc in medical physics and a PhD in Customer Driven Innovation.
 He teaches widely on executive programmes across Europe.

-Outside work, Keith is an enthusiastic mountaineer and for 2018 is training to climb an unnamed, unclimbed 6000m peak somewhere in the Indian Himalaya (and he won’t tell you exactly where).
+Outside work, Keith is an enthusiastic mountaineer and has climbed and help name a previously unclimbed and unnamed 6000m peak in the Indian Himalaya.

 DR. Loren Duffy

 Loren helps individuals, teams and organisations achieve high performance.
 His dedication to understanding how people develop, and transform was sparked at a young age by the imaginative work of Carl Jung.
 Ever since, he has sought out and worked with the major pioneers of psychology.

 Loren believes that aligning the physical, mental, emotional and imaginative aspects of self is the key to creativity, self-renewal, and sustainable performance.
 Integrating neuroscience, social psychology, and behavioural science he takes a rigorous, but practical approach to how we can better organise our companies and our lives.
 He has facilitated major culture change for companies that are growing and seek sustainability, and for dying companies that need to radically turnaround.
 He most often starts with the top team.